lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 Evidently, Reddit _really_ wants people to use their mobile app.

-It current takes five clicks to view a GIF hosted on a non-Reddit site on mobile.
+It current takes five clicks on my phone to view a GIF hosted on a non-Reddit site.
 It used to take one.

 <video controls src="https://spee.ch/@hostiletech/redditmobile.gif"></video>

 Not because there is anything wrong with the web experience, of course.
-But forcing people onto mobile means Reddit can collect a lot more information about you.
+But forcing people onto their mobile app means Reddit can collect a lot more information about you.

 ### YouTube